Random Land! 16 Tidbits, Facts And Storylines | UFC 285

 11 years in the making

-The consensus greatest fighter of all time makes his long-awaited and highly anticipated debut at Heavyweight this weekend at UFC 285.
+The consensus greatest fighter of all time (G.O.A.T) makes his long-awaited (and highly-anticipated) debut at Heavyweight this weekend at UFC 285.
 Jones has been teasing the move for a long time; in fact, he first said he would make a move to Heavyweight in 2012.

 Eleven years and seven Light heavyweight title defenses later, “Bones” is finally a real Heavyweight.
-A source close to Jones told MMA Mania that he was weighing 262 five weeks prior to UFC 285 - that is a BIG man.
+A source close to Jones told MMAmania.com that he was weighing 262 pounds five weeks prior to UFC 285 — that is a BIG man!

 Jon Jones in 2009 and in 2023#UFC285 pic.twitter.com/d8P1TlPdND— MMA Mania (@mmamania) March 2, 2023

 The last time Jones competed on UFC 247, Shevchenko was in the co-main event against Katlyn Chookagian.
-Fast forward three years, and once again, Jones and Shevchenko are the main and co-main of UFC 285.
+Fast forward three years, and once again, Jones and Shevchenko are UFC 285’s main- and co-main events.

 Viva La Mexico

 The hype behind Nickal is unreal, with many analysts and fighters saying it is only a matter of time before he becomes the Middleweight champion.
-Hell, there has been some chatter to throw him in a top-five matchup after Saturday, Alex Pereira style.
+Heck, there has been some chatter to throw him in a Top 5 matchup after Saturday, Alex Pereira-style.

-Nickal has looked sensational so far in his three professional fights, finishing everyone in a minute or less.
+Nickal has looked sensational so far in his three professional fights, finishing everyone in one minute or less.
 He faces Jamie Pickett on Saturday.

 Bo Nickal pic.twitter.com/hNMskRybTY— Ocelot MMA (@Ocelot_MMA) February 28, 2023

-While to the casual eye, the future might look dark for Garbrandt; however, the former champion has changed some things around.
-The 31-year-old is now training in Las Vegas and has split time between Xtreme Couture, Dewey Cooper, and using the UFC P.I.
-With a new environment and new training partners; he could return to his winning ways.
+While to the casual eye the future might look dark for Garbrandt, the former champion has changed some things around.
+The 31-year-old is now training in Las Vegas and has split time between Xtreme Couture, Dewey Cooper, and using UFC’s Performance Institute.
+With a new environment and new training partners, he could return to his winning ways.

 Cody Garbrandt was super raw and honest today at UFC 285 media day— Alex Behunin (@AlexBehunin) March 2, 2023